satori-com/satori-rtm-sdk-java/README.md

 # JSON Library

-Satori Java SDK could work with different JSON libraries.
 By default, Java SDK uses the [google-gson](https://github.com/google/gson) library for JSON serialization.

-You can specify your own serialization module in `ClientBuilder` to use a different JSON library.

 Satori Java SDK has adapter to use [Jackson2](http://wiki.fasterxml.com/JacksonHome) library.
 To use it use assembly with Jackson2 support.